sf-wdi-37/ruby-lightning-talks/README.md

 - or something you're excited to use for a different project that feels more feasible after the last project.

 **Once you pick your new topic, sign up a second time in [this google doc](https://docs.google.com/spreadsheets/d/1L-gFsFvXYKqLjJe28th0F98fgQJ3rZ3XwlXTlr7jquc/edit?usp=sharing)**.
+You should not have the same topic as someone else on your team.

 Again, write a gist and prepare a demo if possible.
 You should aim to answer the following questions: